Clicky

 7. TB levels in cattle across whole counties fluctuate greatly from one year to the next.
 As shown in Fig 62 above, levels have halved and doubled in Gwent and West Glamorgan over consecutive years since 2003.
 Not only that but levels drop in some counties when they stay the same in neighbouring counties.
 For instance, TB levels in Gwent halved between 2008 and 2010 whereas levels in neighbouring Powys remained the same.

-In view of the issues listed above, successful completion of this trial will probably require extension well beyond the frequently referenced timespan of 5 years in Reference 16.
-As such, completion is likely to require substantial commitment spanning more than one government.
-It follows that there is high risk that the current study will be abandoned by a successive government (which may take power in the 2016 elections) before effects and benefits can be properly attributed to the vaccine.
+In view of the issues listed above, successful completion of this trial may require extension of treatment well beyond the frequently referenced timespan of 5 years in Reference 16.
+As such, completion may require substantial commitment spanning more than one government.
+It follows that there is a risk that the current study will be abandoned by a successive government (which may take power in the 2016 elections) before effects and benefits can be properly attributed to the vaccine.
 Although any programme will contribute to current knowledge, when programmes are carried out piecemeal in different parts of the country in different periods of time it is much more difficult to pool the results in order to show a collective result.

 Why is it important to know the benefit of the vaccine?

-This is important because no government will be able to justify rolling out badger vaccination over a large area which has national significance before this is known.
+This is important because if the vaccine is to be used in areas of persistent TB in order to control the disease without culling, no government will be able to justify rolling out badger vaccination over a large area which has national significance before the benefit of doing so is known.

-Having said this, the IAA probably represents an area in the UK and Ireland where most resource is currently being put into a combined programme of improved cattle measures (testing and biosecurity) and badger vaccination.
-(This is the situation in May 2013) As such if this study can persist for long enough to generate meaningful results, the results should make a significant contribution to establishing whether or not bovine TB can be reduced in cattle without culling badgers.
+Although prospects for farmers in the IAA seeing a significant benefit from the programme may not be very favourable, the IAA probably represents an area in the UK and Ireland where most resource is currently being put into a combined programme of improved cattle measures (testing and biosecurity) and badger vaccination.
+The cost of delivering badger vaccination in the IAA, over five years, is estimated to be about £5,760,000.24 As such if this study can persist for long enough to generate meaningful results (as noted above, 5 years may not be long enough to achieve this aim), the results should make a significant contribution to establishing whether or not bovine TB can be reduced in cattle without culling badgers.

 References